MaterializeInc/materialize/doc/user/content/integrations/python.md

 ## Stream

-To take full advantage of incrementally updated materialized views from a Python application, instead of [querying](#query) Materialize for the state of a view at a point in time, use a [`TAIL` statement](/sql/tail/) to request a stream of updates as the view changes.
+To take full advantage of incrementally updated materialized views from a Python application, instead of [querying](#query) Materialize for the state of a view at a point in time, use a [`SUBSCRIBE` statement](/sql/subscribe/) to request a stream of updates as the view changes.

-To read a stream of updates from an existing materialized view, open a long-lived transaction with `BEGIN` and use [`TAIL` with `FETCH`](/sql/tail/#tailing-with-fetch) to repeatedly fetch all changes to the view since the last query:
+To read a stream of updates from an existing materialized view, open a long-lived transaction with `BEGIN` and use [`SUBSCRIBE` with `FETCH`](/sql/subscribe/#subscribing-with-fetch) to repeatedly fetch all changes to the view since the last query:

 ```python
 #!/usr/bin/env python3